- Is the free trial somehow limited?

 Something does not work.
 Where can I get support?

-In your support request, please state the versions of beaTunes, iTunes, and OS X/Windows you are using.
+In your support request, please state the versions of beaTunes, iTunes/Music, and macOS/Windows you are using.
 Furthermore, please let us know how many songs are in your library and what hardware you are running.

 What BPM is suitable for what kind of fitness workout?